British Short Berlin 2023

 Looking back at the process of making Fifty-Four Days what would you say have been the most valuable lessons you’ve taken from the experience?

 Do you think filmmakers should continue to push the boundaries of the films/stories they want to tell?

-For any fellow emerging filmmakers out there, what would your top three tips you would offer them?
+For any emerging filmmakers, writers, producers out there what are your top 3 tips you could offer them?

-And finally, what would you like audiences to take away from Do Not Touch?
+And finally, what do you hope audiences will take away from Fifty-Four Days?